nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Upon execution, `FindCommand` passes the instance of `NameContainsKeyTermsPredicate` to the model through the method `model::updateDisplayedPersonList`.
 The model then uses the predicate internally to update the displayed list of contacts.

 We have considered the following alternative implementations:
-* Do not implement a separate command to find contact by name i.e. use the `filter` command where the `name` field is passed to the `/by` flag instead as the way to find contacts by their name.
+* Do not implement a separate command to find contact by name i.e. use the `filter` command where the `name` field is passed to the `/by` prefix instead as the way to find contacts by their name.
   * This is not optimal for our use case as the `find` command is a command we expect users to use often to search for contacts via their name.
 Hence simplifying the command call usage would make the experience more efficient for users.

 <!-- @@author -->